hg-f19n/gsc-extractor/readme.md

 - **Markdown Outputs**: These are saved in the `./markdown` directory.
 - **HTML and PDF Outputs**: After the Markdown results are generated, they're converted into HTML and PDF formats and saved in the `./results` directory.

-### Conversion:
+### Conversion

 The conversion of Markdown files to HTML and PDF formats is powered by Marp CLI.
 Our tool employs the `convertMarkdown` utility, which can be found in `./utils/conversion`, to leverage Marp's capabilities and transform Markdown documents seamlessly.

 ### Manual Conversion

-To manually convert a specific Markdown file to HTML and PDF, use the `--convert` or `-c` option followed by either "latest" (to convert the most recently modified .md file) or the path to a specific Markdown file:
+To manually convert a Markdown file to HTML and PDF, use the `--convert` or `-c` option followed by either "latest" (to convert the most recently modified .md file) or the path to a specific Markdown file:

 Convert the latest Markdown file: